dzmanto/linux-bing-wallpaper/README.md

-# Linux Bing Wallpaper Shell Scripts
+# Linux Bing Wallpaper Shell Script

 It sets the <a href="http://www.bing.com">bing</a> wallpaper of the day as your Mac OSX® or linux desktop.